gtancev/gtancev.github.io/_projects/2022-12-31-sensor-systems.md

 ### Designing a field recalibration method.

 Finally, a theoretical concept for the [stochastic online recalibration](https://gtancev.github.io/blog/stochastic-calibration) of gas sensor networks by means of mobile reference instruments was presented.
 In essence, measured values would be compared during encounters and the calibration models would be adjusted by means of stochastic gradient updates.
 Recently developed gradient update rules such as RMSProp (with and without momentum) were explored.
 The algorithms and their design parameters were evaluated using Monte Carlo simulations.
-[The analysis suggested that the reliability of the measurements could be maintained in this manner as sensor aging and concept drift are continuously compensated](https://ieeexplore.ieee.org/abstract/document/9690889).
+[The analysis suggested that the reliability of the measurements could be maintained in this manner as sensor aging and concept drift are continuously compensated for](https://ieeexplore.ieee.org/abstract/document/9690889).

 <center>
 <figure>